AloisSeckar/demos-nuxt/README.md

 See also my [NuxtNews](NuxtNews.md) - a list of Vue+Nuxt updates and intertig articles maintained since 11/2023.

 ## Available projects
+**NOTE:** This project is maintainted using `pnpm` as package manager due to excessive amount of disc space consumed by overlapping `node_modules` directories created by good ol' `npm`.
+However, there is no problem for you to keep using `npm`, if you are used to.
+Just use respective version of command.

 ### Starters
 - [**nuxt-minimal**](https://github.com/AloisSeckar/demos-nuxt/tree/main/nuxt-minimal) - the smallest setup required to run Nuxt
 - [**nuxt-simple**](https://github.com/AloisSeckar/demos-nuxt/tree/main/nuxt-simple) - simple setup to start demo Nuxt app (also available as [standalone Git project](https://github.com/AloisSeckar/nuxt-starter) for easier forking and cloning)